 2014 Lecturer: George Whitesides

 Organic chemistry, materials science, and robotics come together in the development of soft robots.
-In this talk legendary scientist George Whitesides will describe increasingly elastic robot systems that bridge the gap between man-made machines and their biological counterparts.
+In this talk legendary scientist George Whitesides described increasingly elastic robot systems that bridge the gap between man-made machines and their biological counterparts.
 Whitesides’s Research Group at Harvard University has created robots modeled on organisms without internal skeletons, such as worms, squids, and starfish.
 Various robots designed by the Whitesides group can squeeze through a mouse hole or jump 30 times their body height—and interact safely with humans, making them potentially powerful tools for disaster-relief or search-and-rescue missions.

 About the Speaker

 George Whitesides is the Woodford L. and Ann A. Flowers University Professor at Harvard University.
 He was a member of the faculty of the Massachusetts Institute of Technology from 1963 to 1982.
 He joined the Department of Chemistry at Harvard in 1982 and served as department chairman from 1986 to 1989.
 From 1982 to 2004 Whitesides was the Mallinckrodt Professor of Chemistry at Harvard.

 Best known for his work in areas including nuclear magnetic resonance (NMR) spectroscopy, organometallic chemistry, molecular self-assembly, and nanotechnology, Whitesides’s current research interests include physical and organic chemistry, materials science, biophysics, complexity, and the origin of life.
 According to Whitesides, the primary objective of his work is to fundamentally change the paradigm of science.